List of Reno 911! characters: Guest characters

 At the end of Reno 911!: Miami, it is revealed that Terry is tremendously wealthy.
 Despite his flamboyant homosexuality, he vehemently denies being gay.
-At one point he introduces the deputies to his fiancee Seeeeemji (pronounced "see-me") who is completely oblivious to Terry's sexuality although, according to Terry, when they get naked together, he vomits and can't get hard.
+At one point he introduces the deputies to his fiancee Seeeeemji (pronounced "see-me") who is completely oblivious to Terry's sexuality although, according to Terry, when they get naked together, he vomits and cannot get hard.
 Terry is the most recurring side character and a fan favorite.
 He also starred in the short, "A Very Terry Christmas", included in the special features of Swardson's Seriously, Who Farted?
 DVD.